QubesOS/qubes-doc/InstallationGuide.md

 gpg -v ISO.asc
 ```

 Once you verify this is an authentic ISO, you should burn it on a DVD.
 For instructions on how to "burn" it on a USB stick, see [this page](/wiki/UsbInstallation).
-Before proceeding with the installation, you should first read the *Known Issues paragraph*, below.
+Before proceeding with the installation, you are encouraged to first read all the information on this page, especially the *Known Issues* paragraph.

+Then, when finally ready, boot your system from the installer DVD and follow the instructions on screen.
+The installer is very simple and asks very few questions -- it's actually easier to install Qubes right now, then most other Linux distributions :)

 Migrating from Qubes Alpha 3
 ----------------------------